lukeweatherstone/lukeweatherstone.github.io/_posts/2020-07-30-super-T-grillage.md

 The abutments are reinforced concrete headstocks sitting on reinforced concrete piles.
 The pier is a blade wall and is made integral with the deck by way of a cast-in-situ stitch pour after the girders are placed and deck is cast.

 The bridge will carry two lanes of a local road and a shared path.
 The road will have one cross fall, the shared path will have another - they'll meet at the kerb.
-On each side, we'll have a precast Medium[^1] performance barrier with a stitch pour to tie it to the deck.
+On each side, we'll have a precast Medium[^1](_Medium_ performance level barriers are the highest level typical barrier referenced in Australian Bridge codes (currently AS 5100-2017).
+These barriers apply to bridges over rail lines, major waterways and major roads.
+Essentially all the high-risk bridges that are accessible to the public.
+Bridge barriers for say, mining vehicles, would require a separate assessment and get the performance class _Special_.) performance barrier with a stitch pour to tie it to the deck.

 ### Setting up the grillage geometry
 Before we get started, we need some more specifics, mainly from the road alignment team.
 Before we even start modelling, we need to do some calculations and digging to determine our geometry.